sahallam/MCP-Office-365/README.md

 # Office365 MCP Server

 A comprehensive [Model Context Protocol](https://modelcontextprotocol.io) (MCP) server for Microsoft Office 365 integration.
 This server enables AI assistants like Claude to interact with your Office 365 environment, including Outlook, Calendar, OneDrive, SharePoint, Teams, Excel, and Word.

+This code was developed by Claude Code.

 ## Features